WordPress vs. WP Engine Dispute Timeline

 WordPress.org introduces a controversial login checkbox requiring users to confirm they're not affiliated with WP Engine.
 Mullenweg defends the action in WordPress Slack, suggesting WP Engine's lawsuit puts all .org participants at legal risk.
 The checkbox sparks heated discussions in the community, with WP Engine clarifying that customers and users are not considered affiliates.

-Public Response
+See Context→ Public Response

-DHH criticizes Automattic's actions in blog post
+DHH criticizes Automattic's actions in a blog post

 David Heinemeier Hansson (DHH), the creator of Ruby on Rails, publishes a blog post titled "Automattic is doing open source dirty."
 He strongly criticizes Automattic's demand for 8% of WP Engine's revenues, calling it a "wanton violation of general open source ideals and the GPL license."
 DHH argues this action threatens the integrity of open-source licensing, potentially damaging the broader open-source ecosystem.
 He emphasizes that open-source licenses don't allow for arbitrary revenue demands based on a project's success.
 This critique from a prominent figure in the open-source community adds a new perspective to the ongoing WordPress dispute.

-Workforce Realignment
+See Context→ Workforce Realignment

 Automattic experiences significant employee exodus